jkfran/jkfran.com/_posts/2023-05-15-selecting-ideal-self-hosted-vector-database.md

 Another aspect where PGVector seemed to falter was performance.
 Compared to its competitors, search operations in PGVector were reported to be slower.
 While this might not be an issue for smaller scale projects, it could potentially become a bottleneck in more demanding scenarios, affecting the overall efficiency of data retrieval.

-On a positive note, with Postgres there are plenty of tools and integrations already available online, a key factor in our evaluation was data persistence and backups, and Postgres definetly scores high in this category.
+On a positive note, with Postgres there are plenty of tools and integrations already available online, a key factor in our evaluation was disaster recovery, and Postgres definetly scores high in this category.
 However, the lower performance and scalability scores made it less appealing compared to the other options we were considering.

 In conclusion, despite its roots in the well-regarded PostgreSQL database, the challenges related to scaling and performance led us to explore other options.